rezonant/rezone/README.md

 variable, disabling the change detection code when the zone-local is appropriately set.

+### Really though, how could I escape?

+`ExecutionContext`s are not jails and are not designed to be used in a combative environment.
+Contexts are not propagated into `<script>`, nor can they propagate into Web Workers, Worklets, `eval()`ed code, or across VMs.
+Adversarily, context escape is possible, but using context escape (especially in a library) is an anti-pattern.

 ### But what about zones interfering with exceptions in called code?

 Zones have never interfered with exception handling within the called code.
 This